Your trusted partner in cosmetic care abroad

 Is Double Eyelid Surgery Safe in Thailand?

 Yes.
 Performed at JCI-accredited hospitals by board-certified surgeons, double eyelid surgery in Thailand meets the same safety standards as procedures in the US, UK, and Australia.
-It is a short procedure under local anaesthesia with sedation, involves no deep structures, and has one of the lowest complication rates of any cosmetic surgery.
+It is a short procedure under local anaesthesia with sedation, involves no deep structures, and carries a low rate of serious complications, with most issues relating to crease positioning rather than medical danger.
 Thailand's top hospitals maintain strict sterile protocols and full monitoring capability even for outpatient procedures.

 How to Reduce Risks